janicria/Alymeria/README.md

 *add desc here*

 ## Demo
-Please note that this game is currently in it's pre-release 'Alpha' phase (Beta builds are more like demos), meaning that many sprites have misplaced textures and menus may have some unusable buttons
+Please note that this game is currently in it's pre-release 'Pre-alpha' phase, meaning that many sprites have misplaced textures and menus may have some unusable buttons

-This also means that you can also find 'Beta builds' in the /Releases/'Beta Builds/ directory (though they are not guaranteed to run smoothly)
+This also means that you can also find experimental builds at the path /Releases/'Experimental'/ (Updated 1-4 times a week) There is also a README file explaining what experimental features each build contains (not guaranteed to run ~smoothly~ at all).

 ## Releases